Shrouded: Few knew what was brewing inside Northern Rock in 2007.

 My argument was ultimately widely aired.
 Nick Mathiason published a series of articles based on my work in The Observer.
 And John McDonnell and Vince Cable realised that Northern Rock was a perfect example of the banking shambles that the UK and US had, as a result of light-touch regulation, helped into existence.
 They said so during the debate in the House of Commons when Northern Rock was nationalised in February 2008 when they sought clarification as to whether Granite was to be included in the deal or not.
 What was quite clear was that the government was unaware at that stage.

-The mass confusion was the product of a mix of dubious rating agency reports on products that could never justify investment grade rating, offshore involvement, abuse of trusts, financial repackaging and financial product mis-selling.
+The mass confusion was the product of a mix of dubious rating agency reports on products that could never justify investment grade rating, offshore involvement, abuse of trusts, financial repackaging and financial product mis- selling.
 Behind the facade there was just an opaque financial pyramid.
-At its base were so many people who had been sold mortgages they could not afford that the whole edifice had to come crashing down.
+At its base were sold mortgages they could not afford that the whole edifice had to come crashing down.

 And ten years on we have still not learned enough from this debacle.